-Plutonium 241 is a relatively new analyte for Health to quantify.
+While the plutonium241 results are in good agreement, plutonium 241 is a relatively new analyte for Health to quantify.
 At this time there is no independent proficiency evaluation test available for Pu-241 in air filters.
 As such, Health's confidence in Pu-241 results relies on internal quality assurance steps.
 Plutonium 241 is a beta emitter and, along with other isotopes of plutonium (Pu-238, 239/240) is chemically separated from other elements through a series of steps.
 A NIST traceable standard is used to account for the chemical separation yield.
 Quality control samples are run with each batch to validate the accuracy of the analysis.
 Samples spiked with a known concentration of Pu-241 test the accuracy of the batch of measurements and samples with no Pu-241 assess the potential for measurement bias in excess of instrument background.

 Health and Energy C-14 concentrations in water samples are in poor agreement.
-Concentrations in three of the six samples are in good agreement, but for three of the samples there is a significant discrepancy.
-Historically, the agreement has been poor, as much greater differences have been observed.
+Concentrations in two of the six samples are in good agreement, but for four of the samples there is a significant discrepancy.
+Historically, the agreement has been poor.